Bren12/Kahoot-BasicSimulator-Python/README.md

 ## Project Description

-Computer program developed to support the improvement of skills and knowledge in any of the three focus areas: reading, mathematics and science (which evaluates the PISA test of the OECD).
+Computer program developed to support the improvement of skills and knowledge in any of the three focus areas: reading, mathematics and science (which evaluates the PISA test of the OCDE).

 ## Files Description